jfjelstul/eulaw/README.md

 # 5            5 decision_stage_id
 ```

 We can see there are `5` API parameters for the `decisions_ddy` dataset.
 Generally, each API parameter corresponds to one variable in the dataset.
 There is an API parameter for all variables ending in `_id`.
 The one exception to this rule is the `year` variable.
 If a dataset includes a `year` variable, there are two API parameters, `year_min` and `year_max`.
-This lets you to specify a range.
+This lets you specify a range.

 ### Looking up API parameter values

 We want to use the `decision_stage_id` parameter and the `year_min` parameter, which will let us filter the data by decision stage and year.
 For the `year_min` parameter, we just need to specify a year.
 For the parameter `decision_stage_id`, we need to know what values to provide in order to get letters of formal notice and reasoned opinions under Article 258 TFEU.
-We can always look up the corresponding variables, `decision_stage_id` and `decision_stage`, in the codebook (as above).
+We can look up the corresponding variables, `decision_stage_id` and `decision_stage`, in the codebook (as above).
 But we can easily see the unique values of `decision_stage_id` using the function `list_parameter_values()`.
 This function has two required arguments, `database` and `parameter`.
-API parameters are often appear in multiple datasets within the same database and are always coded the same way across datasets, so we don't need to specify which dataset we're interested in.
+API parameters often appear in multiple datasets within the same database, and are always coded the same way across datasets, so we don't need to specify which dataset we're interested in.

 ```r
 list_parameter_values(